 How to get a buy to let mortgage for a student property

 You’ll first need to establish your budget and what you’ll be able to borrow.
 This will then give you an idea of the type of student property you’ll be able to purchase.

-Furthermore, many lenders insist that student buy to let is explored by existing landlords and not first-time landlords.
-This is because student property investment isn’t something to be taken lightly and is something experienced landlords will usually move on to once they’ve conquered regular buy to let.
+Many lenders insist that student buy to let is explored by existing landlords and not first-time landlords.
+This is because student property investment isn’t to be taken lightly and is something experienced landlords will usually move on to once they’ve conquered regular buy to let.

-The saying often goes, don’t walk before you can crawl and it’s quite true under circumstances such as these.
+As the saying goes, don’t walk before you can crawl and it’s quite true under circumstances such as these.
 That doesn’t mean to say that there aren’t lenders that won’t approve first-time landlords for student buy to let, but it’s important to know.

 How much deposit will I need?

 As with most mortgages, you’ll need a deposit to purchase a student property.
-Most lenders will want a deposit of at least 25%.
-It’s often advised to use a higher deposit such as 40% to unlock the best deals.
-In other words, the more deposit you can put down, the better interest rates you’ll be offered.
+Most lenders will require a deposit of at least 25%, but it’s recommended to use a higher deposit such as 40% to access the best deals.
+In other words, the more you can save for a deposit, the better interest rates you’ll be offered.

 There are lenders that may offer mortgages with less than a 25% deposit.
 Nevertheless, it’s likely you’ll have to pay higher interest rates along with large lender fees.

 It’s also a good idea to have extra funds available if things don’t go to plan.
 Many deals can fall through at the mortgage survey stage.
 Surveyors can value the property purely on bricks and mortar which will result in a lower valuation than expected.
 This is likely to happen if you’ve applied with an unsuitable lender.